-Clément has rejoined CEP in September 2016 as a Research Officer.
-His research participates in an attempt to reconcile the consumption and savings literature with important findings in behavioural economics, in particular with happiness economics and theories of social preferences.
+Clément joined CEP in September 2016 as a Research Officer.
+His research attempts to reconcile the consumption and savings literature with important findings in behavioural economics, in particular with happiness economics and theories of social preferences.
 He has been examining ways in which inequality affects choices and wellbeing due to externalities in individual preferences, in India and the United States.
 He explores issues relative to conspicuous consumption and social status, marketing, happiness at work, inequality and poverty.
 Clément completed his PhD in economics at Sciences Po Paris and was a visiting scholar at the University of California Berkeley in 2014-2015.
 He previously worked as a Short Term Consultant for the World Bank.

 The London School of Economics and Political Science is a School of the University of London.
 It is a charity and is incorporated in England as a company limited by guarantee under the Companies Acts (Reg no. 70527).The registered office address of the School is: The London School of Economics and Political Science, Houghton Street, London WC2A 2AE, UK; Tel: +44 (0)20 7405 7686